iomesh/docs/docs/zbs-operator/deployment.md

 If you want to use it to create [Kubernetes Persistent Volume](https://kubernetes.io/zh/docs/concepts/storage/persistent-volumes/), checkout our CSI driver: [zbs-csi-driver](http://iomesh.com/docs/zbs-csi-driver/overview).

 ## ZBS Access

-In disaggregated deployment, you need to install ZBS Accesss in the compute-kubernetes to access storage-kubernetes.
+For a disaggregated deployment, you need to install ZBS Access in the compute-kubernetes to access storage-kubernetes.

 ### ZBS Access Operator Installation